Understand Your CarVeto Certificate:

-Buying a used car is a significant financial investment that may not be easily reversed.
+Buying a used car is a significant financial investment that is not easily reversed.

 Outstanding Finance - Private Seller